 |tapiMonitoredDigit||A phone key has been used.
 To find out the list of keys used, call tapiKeyPressed.|

 |tapiNewCall||New call detected waiting for an answer or for a reject.|

 - <Parameter> is the custom parameter passed to tapiListen.

-Caution: this procedure must contain no call to the debugger (no breakpoint, no STOP keyword, no auto-stop expression, ...).
+Caution: This procedure must not contain any call to the debugger (no breakpoint, no STOP keyword, no auto-stop expression, etc.).